Ontario Probate Fees 2026: How Much + 7 Legal Ways to Avoid Them

 Question: What are probate fees in Ontario in 2026?

-Answer: Ontario's probate fees — officially called the Estate Administration Tax (EAT) — are charged at $5 per $1,000 on the first $50,000 of an estate's value, and $15 per $1,000 on everything above $50,000.
-There is no tax on the first $1,000 of estate value.
+Answer: Ontario's probate fees - officially called the Estate Administration Tax (EAT) - are charged at $0 on the first $50,000 of an estate's value, and $15 per $1,000 (1.5%) on everything above $50,000.
+(Pre-2020 the rate also included $5 per $1,000 on the first $50K but that tier was eliminated.)
 For a $500,000 estate the fee is approximately $6,750.
-For a $1,000,000 estate it is $14,500.
-For a $2,000,000 estate it is $29,500.
+For a $1,000,000 estate it is $14,250.
+For a $2,000,000 estate it is $29,250.
+The tax applies only to the probatable estate - assets passing through the will.

 Question: What assets are subject to probate in Ontario?